Insights · Product comparison

 Which line costs less?

 SBAL-III is roughly 40-50% of the SBAL-V capital cost.
-Below 800 m²/day or with low labor cost, SBAL-III can pay back faster.
-Above 1,000 m²/day or with high labor cost, SBAL-V pays back faster.
+For lower-throughput, lower-labor-cost workshops, SBAL-III can pay back faster.
+For high-throughput, stainless-capable, high-labor-cost workshops, SBAL-V pays back faster despite the higher upfront price.

 Can both lines handle stainless steel?